Jordan Cooper 0:00

-We are here today with Joshua Bosire, the Vice President of Access and Chief Analytics Officer at Cooper University Health Care.
+We are here today with Joshua Bassire, the Vice President of Access and Chief Analytics Officer at Cooper University Health Care.

 For those who don't know, Cooper University Healthcare is an academic health system based in Camden, NJ, with 900 physicians and 663 beds today.